 Evaluations of their own performance will continue to play an important part in future inspection of schools in Dubai.
 DSIB requires all schools to submit self-evaluation information to inspectors prior to the visit to the school.
 Self-evaluation information should be aligned to the quality indicators in this handbook.
-Schools may wish to use the DSIB self-evaluation resource.
+Good and outstanding schools are allowed to submit their own self-evaluation documents using their own template, if they wish.
+However, these schools must still complete the judgement section of the KHDA Self-Evaluation document.
+All other schools must use the DSIB self-evaluation template.
 This resource is intended to provide support and guidance to schools in order to facilitate rigorous and systematic self-evaluation.
 In this way, we trust that schools can work in partnership with inspectors to bring about the desired improvements.

 Inspectors will use the self-evaluation information provided by each school as a starting point for their work.
 The quality of the information will directly influence the inspection activities.
-When the information is efficiently presented, inspections will concentrate more on the validation of the accuracy of schools' own self-evaluations.
+When the information is efficiently presented, inspections will concentrate more on the validation of the accuracy of schools' own evaluations.
 Inspectors will then be able to focus on other aspects of the schools.
 They will also work together with school leaders to determine each school's priorities for further improvement.

-2.4 Code of conduct for inspectors
+2.4 Code of conduct for inspectors and school staff